 1. Make Your Website Identity Clear.

 Visual Identity.
 Your audience will judge your brand based on their first impressions.
 The visual representation of your website should also match your vision and mission, target audiences, and offers.
-Visual identity may mean a well-crafted logo, page colors, theme or style.
+Visual identity may mean a well-crafted logo, page colors, theme, or style.
 Be able to visualize your plan.
-A do-it-yourself is nice, but if your new website is for business, don’t risk making it look unprofessional by opting out help from a professional graphics or multimedia designers to save a few bucks.
+A do-it-yourself is nice, but if your new website is for business, don’t risk making it look unprofessional by opting out of help from professional graphics or multimedia designers to save a few bucks.

 2. Get a Domain.

 A domain is your website name or address that is unique.
 There can be no two websites with the same domain name.
 A domain extension or the top-level domain (TLD), on the other hand, is an internet category or the suffix at the end of your address.
 Extensions such as .com, .edu, .org, or a country code like .uk, .us, and many more are examples of a domain extension or TLD.

 The Domain Name System (DNS), or the domain name, was developed by Paul Mockapetris in 1983 using IP addresses as webpage identifiers but difficult strings of numbers.
 He recognized the problems of the early internet system, thus proposing a dynamic naming system.
 He aimed to make easy, identifiable names for IP addresses, which has contributed to the evolution of the internet and how it is used and accessed today.